woudc/woudc-guidebook/docs/index.md

 ## 2.1 Contributor Registration
 The application process consists of 4 steps:

-1. A new contributor sends a request to the WOUDC's operator at [http://woudc.org/contact.php](http://woudc.org/contact.php) stating their interest in being a contributor.
+1. A new contributor sends a [request](http://woudc.org/contact.php) to WOUDC stating their interest in being a contributor.
-2. The data centre operator will check the request and direct the contributor to either provide WOUDC the station GAW ID or to complete the registration process from GAWSIS to obtain a GAW ID at [http://gaw.empa.ch/gawsis/codes.request.asp](http://gaw.empa.ch/gawsis/codes.request.asp).
+2. The data centre operator will check the request and direct the contributor to either provide WOUDC the station GAW ID or to complete the registration process from [GAWSIS](https://gawsis.meteoswiss.ch) to obtain a GAW ID.
 3. Once the contributor has a valid GAW ID, the contributor will provide that ID to the data centre operator to complete the new station registration process by including the station into the WOUDC database.
 4. Once the station is included in the WOUDC database, the data centre operator will send a new, private, FTP login credential to the contributor for use to upload data.